schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 As in shown in the paper "Theory of Mind for Multi-Agent Collaboration via Large Language Models" when using the LLMs in the environment, there is not a training through system reward.
 Instead, they rely on zero-shot or few-shot prompting.

 That would be one of the approaches taken to implement LLMs to the Laser Learning Environment.
-Instead of using an algorithm such as VDN we would
+Instead of using an algorithm such as VDN we would ... explain how to implement it

 ##### 3.2.2 Exploring multi-agent collabation with LLM and VDN